-- Authentication of the locally recognized User address. - Uploading and downloading of (parts of) CPM Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and Media Objects attached to them. - Retrieving a preview of a Media Object attached to a CPM Message, a CPM File Transfer History, or a CPM Session History. - Deletion of (parts of) CPM Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and Media Objects attached to them from the Message Storage Server. - Renaming and copying of CPM Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and Media Objects attached to them in a folder in the Message Storage Server. - Creation, deletion, moving, and renaming of folders in the Message Storage Server. - Moving and copying of CPM Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and Media Objects attached to them between folders in the Message Storage Server. - Searching within accessible folders in the Message Storage Server. - Synchronisation between the Message Storage Client's local storage and the Message Storage Server. - Obtaining a reference to a stored object, or obtaining a stored object using a reference in the Message Storage Server (e.g. to be used for "forward without download" functionality). - Management of access permissions to specific folders in the Message Storage Server.
+• Authentication of the locally recognized User address.

+- Uploading and downloading of (or parts of) CPM Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and Media Objects attached to them, as well as non-CPM objects. - Retrieving a preview of a Media Object attached to a CPM Message, a CPM File Transfer History, a CPM Session History or a non-CPM object. - Deletion of (or parts of) CPM Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and Media Objects attached to them from the Message Storage Server, as well as of non-CPM objects. - Renaming and copying of CPM Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and Media Objects attached to them in a folder in the Message Storage Server, as well as of non-CPM objects. - Creation, deletion, moving, and renaming of folders in the Message Storage Server. - Moving and copying of CPM Messages, CPM File Transfer Histories, CPM Session Histories, CPM Conversation Histories, and Media Objects attached to them between folders in the Message Storage Server. - Searching within accessible folders in the Message Storage Server. - Synchronisation between the Message Storage Client's local storage and the Message Storage Server. - Obtaining a reference to a stored object, or obtaining a stored object using a reference in the Message Storage Server (e.g. to be used for "forward without download" functionality). - Management of access permissions to specific folders in the Message Storage Server.

-The protocol used for the CPM-MSG interface is IMAP4.
+The protocol used for the CPM-MSG interface can be: